wmealing/wmealing.github.io/toughpad-fz-g1-buttons-acpi.md

 echo 0x31000200 > /sys/module/acpi/parameters/debug_level
 ```

-Now when pressed the syste logs contain out a LOT of data.
+Now when pressed the system logs contain out a LOT of data.
 This at least confirms my suspicion that this is an ACPI related device.
 For the bulk of it , see here https://gist.github.com/wmealing/c050d23fd252667a2c420e2172bcefca .
 I figured that a lot of that may be duplicated as it executes for 'up' and 'down' of the keypress.

 This is an 'opcode' and execution dump of the ACPI tables.
 I can't make much sense of this at the moment, however I think these might be important.